mitsuoxv/us-tariffs-on-china/README.md

 ## Summary

 -   [Chinese shares in US imports in tariff imposed goods and others in pdf](output/chinese-shares.pdf)
 -   [Chinese shares in HTS 8 digit imports by tariff schedule (2018) in pdf](output/chinese-shares2.pdf)

 I load an rdata file containing tariff lists and an exclusion list, which I have saved in [the separate page](Extract-hts-from-USTR.md).
+Note that I assume wrongly that granted product exclusion will never expire, as I can’t take in expiration information.

 Next, I get data via API from [Census Bureau U.S. International Trade Data](https://www.census.gov/foreign-trade/data/), and confirm the each